bcmpinc/StardewHack/WearMoreRings/README.md

 * Fixed horse animation and dismounting bug.

 #### 1.2:
-* Added Mod Integration API for mods that add new types of rings.
+* Added Mod Integration API, [IWearMoreRingsAPI](https://github.com/bcmpinc/StardewHack/blob/master/WearMoreRings/IWearMoreRingsAPI.cs), for mods that add new types of rings.
 * Fixed error due to save methods being called on multiplayer clients.
+* Fixed issue with unequipping one ring disabling the glow effect of all rings.